Decorated Heart Shaped Sugar Cookies are made with an easy rolled sugar cookie dough and decorated with royal icing.

 The last few days I’ve been working on these Decorated Heart Shaped Sugar Cookies.
 I used a basic roll out sugar cookie recipe and either double or triple the recipe.
 Of course, you can do that when you are blessed with commercial baking equipment and a 10-quart mixer.
 Yes, 10-quart!
 I would of bought the 20-quart mixer if I had a sink big enough to wash it!
 We’re planning on buying an older house and completely renovating it.
 Hopefully in the next year or two.
 So this farmgirl will be designing a big ole kitchen to work and play!

-I love the look of a more finished cookie.
-So, I pipe outside edges with a thicker royal icing.
+Step 1: Pipe outside edges with a thicker royal icing.
 Then go back and “flood” the entire cookie with thinner royal icing.
 Thin the icing out with a little bit of egg white.
 Stir together with a spoon and see how your consistency looks before placing the icing into a pastry bag.
 I use a wooden sandwich toothpick to help spread the icing to the edges.
 But, you can also buy a special tool to do this method.
 (My theory is to use what you have already!)
 On some of the cookies, while the flood icing was wet, I made white flood icing drops.
 Then pulled the toothpick to create hearts.
-On others, wait until the cookie is completely dry, then add the roses you made, after they dry thoroughly and add leaves.
+On others, wait until the cookie is completely dry, then add the roses you made, after they dry thoroughly and add leaves with a leaf tip.